ElisefRaz17/ElisefRaz17/README.md

 ## 🚀 About Me

-- 🔭 I'm currently a Frontend Developer at TIAA.
+- 🔭 I'm currently a Developer at TIAA.
 - 🤝 Volunteers a Mentor to upcoming computer science students and aspiring STEM enthusiasts.

 ## My Links